Dohna Dohna: Let's Do Bad Things Together

-Dohna Dohna: Let's Do Bad Things Together (ドーナドーナ いっしょにわるいことをしよう, Dōnadōna: Issho ni Warui Koto o Shiyō) is a 2020 visual novel developed by Alicesoft.
-The game deals with serious subjects such as sexual violence and prostitution, and has been praised for its characterization, themes, and dystopian setting, as well as its visual design.
+Dohna Dohna: Let's Do Bad Things Together (ドーナドーナ いっしょにわるいことをしよう, Dōnadōna: Issho ni Warui Koto o Shiyō) is a 2020 erotic role playing game developed by Alicesoft.
+The game deals with serious subjects such as human trafficking, sexual violence, and prostitution, and has been praised for its characterization, themes, and dystopian setting, as well as its visual design.

 The original Japanese version released on November 27, 2020.
 A Simplified Chinese version was released on March 26, 2021, and an English version by Shiravune followed on October 29, 2021.
 In Japan, Dohna Dohna went on to win industry awards.

 Plot

 The game takes place in Asougi City, a fictional provincial-city facing the Seto Inland Sea that has been completely taken over by the "Asougi Group", a monolithic megacorporation that controls every aspect of its citizens' lives.

 Despite portraying themselves as a benevolent and utopian state, Asougi frequently disappears citizens for arbitrary offenses, especially failing to uphold their rigorous propaganda, and sentences them to what they euphemistically call "Temp Work".
-The oppressive nature of the regime has given rise to some level of bubbling unrest, manifesting itself in the form of the "Anti-Aso" clans, groups of rebels who fight back against Asougi through armed robbery and organized prostitution.
+The oppressive nature of the regime has given rise to some level of bubbling unrest, manifesting itself in the form of the "Anti-Aso" clans, groups of rebels who fight back against Asougi through crime, including armed robbery, kidnapping, and forced prostitution.

 As the Founder's Birthday Ceremony approaches, Asougi's grip on the population tightens, and the Anti-Aso agitate.
 Meanwhile, the general public turns a blind-eye to goings-on in the city.

 Players take control of one of the Anti-Aso clans, Nayuta, and through the game's mechanics, control both their business and battle operations as they strive to out-compete the other clans on the ground and ultimately topple Asougi itself.